artificialsolutions/tie-api-example-alexa/README.md

 That's it!
 You're now ready to talk to your Alexa bot.

 ### Start talking to your bot
 1. In the top menu, click Test to begin chatting to the bot.
+Skill Testing is enabled by selecting Development mode, if requested.
 At first, the conversation takes place with Alexa.
 To begin talking with your Teneo bot, say something like "_Alexa, launch studio bot_".
 Your Teneo bot should then greet you, and take over the conversation.
 2. To end a conversation with your bot and go back to talking to Alexa, say something like "_Goodbye studio bot_".
 You will now be talking to Alexa again.

 ## Engine input parameters